UmarBisharat/My-Flutter-Learning-Journey/05.Chapter 5/Readme.md

 Part one is all about Navigation.
-Part 2 is all about Routes
+Part 2 is all about Routes.